Krishsh93/Walmart-Hackathon/README.md

 Imagine an online network developed particularly for grocery delivery that mirrors Walmart's success.
 That is the core of the Walmart Clone Script.
 It's a pre-built software system that looks like the features of Walmart, allowing you to start your own online grocery delivery service fast and easily.

-<h2 align="center">Why Choose a Walmart Clone for Your Grocery Delivery Business?</h2>
+<h2>Why Choose a Walmart Clone for Your Grocery Delivery Business?</h2>

 Creating an e-commerce platform from scratch can be a time-consuming and costly undertaking.
 Walmart clone provides a more cost-effective and efficient option.
 Here's how it helps you: